WordPress and Wix are two of the most popular website building tools out there.

-- They both give you access to basic social media integration (share your content or products to various social media networks).
+- They both give you access to basic social media integration (share your content or products on various social media networks).

 - They both give you access to website traffic stats.

-As you can see – and it’s something I want to emphasize – neither of the platforms are lacking in any significant area.
+As you can see – it’s something I want to emphasize – neither of the platforms is lacking in any significant area.
 For the most part, if you want to launch yourself a nice, optimized, modern, and great-looking website, you can do that with either WordPress or Wix.

 The devil is in the details.
 Based on your specific needs and preferences, one of these tools might be much better for you than the other.
 Here are the details, tool by tool: